pensjonatus/flash-fiction/blog/crystals-of-time.md

 ---
-title: 'Crystals of Time'
+title: Crystals of Time
 date: '2024-11-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We had this thing at work, called Crystals of Time, which I always thought